 Impound fees are a surprise expense, and you probably didn't plan for them.
 They occur when a car is stolen, towed, or repossessed and they can cost hundreds, even thousands of dollars.
 Of course, impound fees always crop up at the worst possible time.
 The good news is that you can fight and with DoNotPay.

-DoNotPay is the world's first robot lawyer.
+DoNotPay is the world's first AI Consumer Champion.
 Built on the notion of fighting unfair traffic tickets, the app has expanded.
 It's like having an attorney in the family.

 This piece explores four primary points about impound fees: